jameshanlon/cheese/cheese/pages/surveyor-training.md

 > on my street and then the wider area.

-You will gain experience of CHEESE thermal imaging surveys by assisting a trained surveyor and shadow them as they perform house surveys.
-If you have undertaken the training courses, it is possible to become a fully-fledged surveyor in the same season.
+You will gain experience of CHEESE thermal imaging surveys by assisting a trained Heatview surveyor and shadow them as they perform house surveys.
+If you have undertaken the training courses, it is possible to become a fully-fledged Heatview surveyor in the same season.
 The final step to completing the training is for Brian Harper to assess a survey led by you, to check you are confident and capable of delivering surveys to the public.
 After this, you will be eligible for payment and be able to lead surveys, and help train new aspiring surveyors.

 If you were not able to complete the training courses, you can assist with surveys but will need to wait to complete the next training course to complete